goodproj13/GL-RG/docs/INSTALL.md

 ## Installation

+If you use `--recursive` to clone this repository, skip this section.

 ### Microsoft COCO Caption Evaluation

 Please run following script to download evaluation codes for [Microsoft COCO Caption Evaluation](https://github.com/tylin/coco-caption) and put them under the `coco-caption` directory: